corex303/DrHandyman/ts-pnpm/scripts/prd.md

         3.  **Regenerate Client:** **Crucially, after any modification to `schema.prisma`, always regenerate the Prisma client by running `pnpm prisma generate`** (or `npx prisma generate`).
 This updates the client to reflect the latest schema.
         4.  **Review `include` Clauses:** If errors relate to `ModelInclude<DefaultArgs>`, double-check that the relations specified in `include` clauses are correctly defined and active in the schema.

+*   **Vercel Deployment Root Directory:** When deploying to Vercel, it is crucial to run deployment commands (`vercel --prod`) from the Git repository's root directory (e.g., `Dr. Handyman/`), not from the subdirectory specified as the `root` in the Vercel project settings (e.g., `ts-pnpm/`).
+Running the command from the subdirectory can lead to incorrect project linking, pathing errors during the build, or deployment of the wrong directory.
+If the project is incorrectly linked, use `vercel unlink` and then `vercel link` from the repository root to re-link to the correct project.

 ## h.
 Design and user interface

 *   **Branding:**